ARCCSS-extremes/climpact2/install.txt

 				ClimPACT2
-			Last updated: November 2015
+			Last updated: February 2016

   What is it?
   -----------

-  ClimPACT2 is an R software package that calculates the ETSCI indices, ETCCDI indices, and the heatwave indices from Perkins and Alexander (2013).
+  ClimPACT2 is an R software package that calculates the ET-SCI indices, as well as additional climate extremes indices.
 It directly incorporates the R climdex.pcic package (available on CRAN) to perform most of the calculations, which is available thanks to the efforts of the Pacific Climate Impacts Consortium (PCIC).
 ClimPACT2 was developed at the University of New South Wales and has several dependencies on other R packages.
 Two separate files allow the indices to be calculated in different ways.
 The climpact.loader function in climpact2.r allows power users to process gridded netCDF data, while climpact2.GUI.r provides a basic graphical user interface for processing ASCII time-series data.